Victims of Domestic Violence: We're Not Who They Say We Are

 She was only supposed to be gone for 2 weeks; as two weeks turned into three, our manager started grumbling to us that she would have to fire her if she didn't get her butt back to work.

 Just as our manager had committed to firing her, her parents called and said their daughter was trapped in the Middle East.
-They said she wanted to come home, but as soon as she got to his palace - he really was some kind of prince - he took her passport, travel visa and money and refused to let her leave.
-I'm not even sure how they ended up getting her home (although I'm sure it involved the US embassy).
+They said she wanted to come home, but as soon as she got to his palace - he really was some kind of prince - he took her passport, travel visa and money; he refused to let her leave.
+I'm not even sure how they got her home (although I'm sure it involved some diplomatic finagling).
 When she finally returned, about a week later than she planned, she was a different girl.
-The innocent happiness was gone from her eyes.
+The innocent sparkle was gone from her eyes.

 I remember thinking she was faking it.
 That she just wanted to stay over there a little longer so lied about being kidnapped.
 But looking back, even a couple years later, at how drastically she changed in three short weeks, I knew that not only had he imprisoned her, but probably assaulted her as well.